aisaacrichards/aisaacrichards/README.md

 # My name is Allen Isaac Richards and I am an aspiring author
-## I write short stories on #artificialintelligence

 Well, hello there!
-This is where I keep the software I write as well as the source code for my [excellent Hugo based blog](https://allenisaacrichards.com) where I write short stories and news articles about the intersection of Artificial Intelligence, and humanity - a topic I have been immersed in since I read my first Isaac (my namesake) Asimov story, "Mirror Image".
+This is where I keep the software I write as well as the source code for my [excellent Hugo based blog](https://allenisaacrichards.com) where I write _**short stories**_ and _**news articles**_ about the intersection of Artificial Intelligence, and humanity - a topic I have been immersed in since I read my first Isaac (my namesake) Asimov story, "Mirror Image".

 - 🌎 My home on the web is [allenisaacrichards.com](https://allenisaacrichards.com)
 - 🖋️ I write on [Medium](https://medium.com/@allenisaacrichards)